 What is the Regulatory Proposal?

-The electricity distribution network that Essential Energy operates is funded through charges that form part of the bill issued by your retailer.
+Essential Energy is responsible for operating and maintaining the electricity distribution network to more than 880,000 customers across 95% of NSW and parts of southern QLD – this is funded through charges that form part of the power bill issued by your electricity retailer.

 Essential Energy’s business is regulated by the Australian Energy Regulator (AER) under the National Electricity Rules (NER).
 This means most of our distribution services are subject to price controls determined by the AER, with prices set every five years.